-In addition, in the event of multiple dates where an event has taken place (e.g. the underlying exposure has been restructured multiple times), then the most recent date must be provided.
+In addition, in the event of multiple dates where an event has taken place (e.g. the underlying exposure has been restructured multiple times), specific provisions are set out in the Content to Report for most fields (e.g. CREL57, CREL82, and the Date of Restructuring fields).
+Where this is not the case, then the most recent date must be provided.
 See also Q5.1.14 and Q5.1.11.